dssg/mlforpublicpolicylab/README.md

 to delve deeper into areas that interest you (and you’ll find plenty of open research questions in each).
-Optional readings are also listed for most sessions which may be of interest to students who wish to delve deeper in a given area as well as provide additional context for your related project work.
+Optional readings are also listed for most sessions which may be of interest to students who wish to delve deeper into a given area, as well as provide additional context for your related project work.

   - **Week 1 (Aug 26, Aug 28): Introduction and Project Scoping**